 When a Southern Miss student is involved in an off-campus offense, Southern Miss police officers may assist with the investigation in cooperation with local, state or federal law enforcement.
-Hattiesburg Police Department and the Forrest County Sheriff's Office routinely work and communicate with our officers on any serious incidents occurring on campus or in the immediate neighborhood and business areas surrounding campus or university-owned or controlled property.
+The Hattiesburg and Long Beach police departments and the Sheriff's Offices in Forrest and Harrison counties routinely work and communicate with our officers on any serious incidents occurring on campus or in the immediate neighborhood and business areas surrounding campus or university-owned or controlled property.

 Student Affairs maintains contact with recognized fraternity and sorority organizations through the efforts of the Greek Life Office.
 There are no officially recognized or approved off-campus fraternity or sorority houses affiliated with The University of Southern Mississippi.
 The University of Southern Mississippi does not own or operate any off-campus housing or off-campus student organization facilities.
 However, many students live in the neighborhoods surrounding the main campus.
 While the local law enforcement has primary jurisdiction in all areas off campus, Southern Miss officers can and do respond to student-related incidents that occur in close proximity to campus.
-Southern Miss police officers have direct communications with the local police, fire department and ambulance services to facilitate rapid response in any emergency.
+Southern Miss police officers have direct communication with the local police, fire department and ambulance services to facilitate rapid response in any emergency.